dechristopher/lod/README.md

 LOD is written in Go 1.17 using [fiber](https://github.com/gofiber/fiber).
 TOML is used for configuration.
 Go templates are used for templating.
-Internal caching logic is built upon the [bigcache](https://github.com/allegro/bigcache) library by [allegro](https://github.com/allegro).
+Internal in-memory caching is built upon the [bigcache](https://github.com/allegro/bigcache) library by [allegro](https://github.com/allegro).

 ## Core Principles